 For free help in your language, you can also call Translating and Interpreting Services on 13 14 50 and ask them to contact us on 13 77 88.
 The service provides immediate phone interpreting.

-If you have any health concerns, you can check your symptoms online or contact:
+If you have any health concerns, during your illness that are not urgent, contact:

 - After being exposed to someone with COVID-19 you are at risk of getting it for up to 14 days.